Every new year brings possibilities and new year’s resolutions for homeowners.

 While considering goals for your mental, physical and spiritual health, why not consider resolutions for your home?
 If you’ve neglected it over the last few years, this is an excellent opportunity to invest in the place where you make memories with family and friends.

-Here are ten new year’s resolutions for homeowners to consider that will bring new life to your household.
+Here are ten new year’s resolutions for homeowners to consider that will bring new life to your house.

 1. Clear out the clutter

-WebMD reports that clutter increases stress and impacts your ability to focus and productivity.
+WebMD reports that clutter increases stress and impacts your ability to focus and be productive.
 This makes cleaning clutter a critical new year resolution for homeowners.

 If you’re overwhelmed with clutter, focus on one room at a time.
 Start small by cleaning out the junk drawer in your kitchen or office space.
 Organize paperwork and toss or shred what’s not needed.
 Make a box for donated items to deliver to Goodwill or your local donation center.

 Part of homeownership is to create a budget for various costs and repairs.
 According to Rocket Mortgage, homeowners are expected to spend 1-4% of their home’s yearly value on maintenance.
 So, if your home costs $300,000, you should save anywhere from $3,000 to $12,000 for annual upkeep.